kanidm/kanidm/kanidm_book/src/oauth2.md

-# Oauth2
+# OAuth2

-Oauth is a web authorisation protocol that allows "single sign on".
-It's key to note oauth is authorisation, not authentication, as the protocol in it's default forms do not provide identity or authentication information, only information that an entity is authorised for the requested resources.
+OAuth is a web authorisation protocol that allows "single sign on".
+It's key to note OAuth is authorisation, not authentication, as the protocol in its default forms do not provide identity or authentication information, only information that an entity is authorised for the requested resources.

-Oauth can tie into extensions allowing an identity provider to reveal information about authorised sessions.
-This extends oauth from an authorisation only system to a system capable of identity and authorisation.
-Two primary methods of this exist today: rfc7662 token introspection, and openid connect.
+OAuth can tie into extensions allowing an identity provider to reveal information about authorised sessions.
+This extends OAuth from an authorisation only system to a system capable of identity and authorisation.
+Two primary methods of this exist today: RFC7662 token introspection, and OpenID connect.

-## How Does Oauth2 Work?
+## How Does OAuth2 Work?

 A user wishes to access a service (resource, resource server).
 The resource server does not have an active session for the client, so it redirects to the